louiealmeda/MongoDB-Git-Repository/README.md

 ```

 ## How to use
-Since automatic dump and restore is not yet supported, you can run the commands yourself.
+Since automatic dump and restore is not yet supported, you can run the commands yourself for now.

 ### dump collections
 ```shell